-BUFFALO, NY — Several Roswell Park Cancer Institute (RPCI) faculty members have received funding from federal agencies or national organizations in support of research projects that further the Institute’s mission to understand, prevent and cure cancer.
+BUFFALO, NY — Several Roswell Park Comprehensive Cancer Center (Roswell Park) faculty members have received funding from federal agencies or national organizations in support of research projects that further the Institute’s mission to understand, prevent and cure cancer.

 Four researchers received significant grants from the National Institutes of Health (NIH), the federal medical-research agency that operates as an arm of the U.S. Department of Health and Human Services:

 - Nicoletta Sacchi, PhD, Distinguished Member in the Department of Cancer Genetics, was awarded $421,423 from the NIH to study the circumstances that change how the body uses retinoic acid, a derivative of Vitamin A. Normally, retinoic acid is essential for proper growth inhibition and maintenance of healthy cells.
 But in many cancers, something occurs that disrupts the normal function of retinoic receptors and the genes they control.
 “Instead of a beneficial effect,” Dr. Sacchi explains, “retinoic acid fuels tumor growth, causing cancer cells to proliferate and metastasize.”
 Dr. Sacchi’s work aims to identify the genetic and environmental factors that cause the dysfunction and to determine a way to restore normal retinoic response.
 Ultimately, the results of this study should assist in protecting vulnerable subgroups in the population from risk of overconsumption of retinoic acid.